ccdcoe/Providentia/app/views/docs/api.html.md

 ### Versioning

-Providentia has two API versions working at the moment:
+Providentia has one API version working at the moment:

-1. APIv2 _(legacy, deprecated)_
 1. APIv3

-APIv2 is in maintenance mode only and will be disabled some time in 2022, please migrate to APIv3 at earliest convenience as numerous new features are missing from APIv2.

-Both versions share the same authentication and authorization mechanisms, the differences lie in data structures.

 The API is using JSON format and is read-only - no altering the data in any way.
 Successful responses contain `result` key, errors contain `error` and optionally `code` key.